quantumde1/himmel_engine/readme.md

 Engine scripts are written in Lua with some raylib direct bindings as well as some custom functions written for visual novels

-- Drawing, loading, unloading and stop drawing character textures
-- Drawing, loading, unloading and stop drawing background textures
+- Drawing, loading, unloading and stop drawing character and background textures
 - Camera zooming to specific coordinates
-- Dialog box with multiple pages and choices
+- Dialog box with multiple pages and choices, with configurable design using png background 40x32 images
-- Ability for configuring custom font using ```setFont()```
+- Custom fonts(PNG format from XNA, ttf, otf)
+- Very flexible API with direct bindings from raylib, which allows to create interesting UI
-- Graphical effects from himmel archives(HPFF)
+- Graphical effects from multiple PNG images
+- Resolution of development, end-user resolution, fullscreen, window name, icon, menu scripts and first game script.

 ## TODO

-- Adding lipsync
+- Adding lipsync as a feature
 - Adding savestates in-engine
-- Adding backlog and menus

 ## Documentation